RasmusD/JNDSLAM/README.md

 Simply replace the .f0 and .lab files with your own to use those.
 Please be aware that .f0 files are assumed to be in EST format.

 Input in HTS full-context label format is also supported.
 Sample files are in data/hts_lab/.
-Please note that the example .lab files may differ from the standard HTS implementation and only supports syllable stylisation.
-Support for arbitrary HTS full context label formats with options for other segment types is underway.
+To use the provided sample HTS labs run hts with the -hts option and specify the correct directory (i.e. ./jndslam --hts "- + : /" -l data/hts_lab/ for the sample labels).
+Please note that the example .lab files may differ from the standard HTS implementation and thus the delimiters may be different in your files.
+Only supports syllable stylisation.
+Support for other segmentations is underway.
 If you wish to stylise other segments than syllables please use the simple_lab format.

 Any issues please mail rasmus@dall.dk